JayDaley/tao/Participating in IETF Meetings.md

 ## <a id="who">Who Participates</a>
 IETF meetings are of high interest to engineers, developers, academics, researchers and interested individuals, from a range of industries and specialisms:

-* Vendors
+* **Vendors**.
 In most areas of the IETF, employees of networking hardware and software vendors are the ones writing the protocols and leading the Working Groups.
 If you create Internet hardware or software, or run a service available on the Internet, and no one from your company has ever attended an IETF meeting, it behooves you to come to a meeting if for no other reason than to tell the others in your company how relevant the meeting was or was not to your business.

-* Operators
+* **Operators**.
 A fair amount of IETF work covers many parts of the operations of ISPs, social media platforms, streaming media companies, large enterprises and specialist industries such as domain name registries/registrars.
 The IETF has several WGs focused on operations, in addition to many relevant protocols under development.
 For example, the IETF is increasingly working on encrypting network traffic, which has significant implications for operators.
 Many of the best operations documents from the IETF come from real-world operators.

-* Academia
+* **Academia**.
 IETF meetings are often excellent places for all kinds of academics and researchers to find out what is happening in the way of soon-to-be-deployed protocols, and networking architecture and infrastructure.
 Professors and grad students (and sometimes overachieving undergrads) who are doing research in networking or communications can get a wealth of information by following Working Groups in their specific fields of interest.
 Wandering into different Working Group meetings can have the same effect as going to symposia and seminars in your department.
-The Internet Research Task Force (IRTF) meets concurrently with the IETF and IRTF Research Groups (analagous to WGs) are of high interest to researchers.
-There is also an annual [Applied Networking Research Workhop](link).
+The Internet Research Task Force (IRTF) meets concurrently with the IETF and IRTF Research Groups (analogous to WGs) are of high interest to researchers.
+There is also an annual [Applied Networking Research Workshop](link).

-* Interested individuals
+* **Interested individuals**.
 There are also many people who participate solely as individuals with no direct link to their employment.
 A key principle of the IETF is that participation is as an *individual* not a formal representative of an employer, and so interested individuals have as much opportunity to contribute as anyone else.

 Given that IETF meetings are very different from trade conferences or learning/training based conferences, there are some roles who would probably get little benefit from participating:

 * IETF meetings are not designed or intended for sales and marketing people.
-There are no sales booths, no advertising is permitted and there are no opportunites for marketing presentations.
+There are no sales booths, no advertising is permitted and there are no opportunities for marketing presentations.

 * As the IETF is a technical organization, there are rarely any opportunities for non-technical policy makers or policy advocates to contribute.